Viorica Viscopoleanu

-Viorica Viscopoleanu (née Belmega on 8 August 1939) is a retired Romanian long jumper athlete.
+Viorica Viscopoleanu (née Belmega, born 8 August 1939) is a retired Romanian long jumper athlete.
 She competed at the 1964, 1968 and 1972 Olympics and won a gold medal in 1968, setting a new world record.
-At the European championships she won a silver medal outdoors in 1969 and two medals indoors, in 1970 and 1971.
+At the European championships she won a silver medal outdoors in 1969 and two medals indoors, in 1970 (gold) and 1971 (bronze).
 After retiring from competitions she worked as a coach at her club Steaua București.
 Monica Iagăr was one of her trainees.